 I. Allegro maestoso

-The above does not mean that he lacked power: before [C], when the octave parallels return, he certainly also demonstrated powerful playing, with emphasis.
-Schwizgebel’s performance was always differentiated in the agogics.
-And it followed Liszt’s detailed tempo annotations.
+The above does not mean that the soloist lacked power: before [C], when the octave parallels return, he certainly also demonstrated powerful playing, with emphasis.
+Schwizgebel always used differentiated agogics.
+And he followed Liszt’s detailed tempo annotations.
 But the most astounding aspect in this movement remained his both playful and lyrical moments, the singing.
 Where others may see extroverted virtuosity in brilliant scales up and down the keyboard, Schwizgebel made those feel elegant and at the same time lyrical.

 II.
 Quasi adagio — L’istesso tempo —